 T. De Los Reyes is a Filipino poet and designer.

 She is the author of the chapbook Woeman, published by Hawai’i Review in 2018.
-Her upcoming chapbook Small Gestures is going to be published by Bull City Press.
+Her upcoming chapbook And Yet Held is going to be published by Bull City Press in 2024.

-A finalist for the 2021 Sappho Prize by Palette Poetry, her poems have previously appeared in Birdcoat Quarterly, Crazyhorse, Hobart After Dark, Pleiades, Split Lip Magazine, and West Trestle Review, among others.
+A finalist for the 2021 Sappho Prize by Palette Poetry, her poems have previously appeared or are forthcoming in Five South, Birdcoat Quarterly, Crazyhorse, Hobart After Dark, Pleiades, Split Lip Magazine, and West Trestle Review, among others.
 Her work constantly revolves around womanhood, eros, and mapping the body—exploring geography vis-a-vis the question of identity as a person of colour.

-Past recognitions include: Notable Manuscript for the 2016 BOAAT Chapbook Prize, First Place in Filipino Poetry in the 2007 Maningning Miclat Poetry Awards, and Fellow for Filipino Poetry in the 2005 Ateneo Institute of Literary Arts and Practices, National Writers Workshop.
+Past recognitions include: Notable Manuscript for the 2016 BOAAT Chapbook Prize, First Place in Filipino Poetry in the 2007 Maningning Miclat Poetry Awards, and she was named a Fellow for Filipino Poetry in the 2005 Ateneo Institute of Literary Arts and Practices, National Writers Workshop.

-She serves as the designer of Nowruz Journal, a finalist for the 2022 CLMP Firecracker Award in Magazines/Best Debut, and as a mentor/community teaching assistant for Modern and Contemporary American Poetry (ModPo), offered by the University of Pennsylvania as a massive open online course for the past ten years.
+She is the designer of Nowruz Journal, a finalist for the 2022 CLMP Firecracker Award in Magazines/Best Debut, a poetry reader for Split Lip Magazine, and a mentor/community teaching assistant for Modern and Contemporary American Poetry (ModPo), a highly successful massive open online course by the University of Pennsylvania for the past decade.

 She lives and writes in Manila, Philippines.

-With a heart for advocacy, T. has co-created Bayanihan Online, a group organising information about Philippine disaster relief and rescue efforts.
+With a heart for advocacy, she co-created Bayanihan Online, a group organising information about Philippine disaster relief and rescue efforts.
 Emerged during the aftermath of Typhoon Ondoy (Ketsana) in 2009, the central data hub coordinates with NGOs, schools, media personnel and government agencies alike.
-Further volunteer efforts include designing for Women in AI and fighting disinformation with BUILD Pilipinas.